stlljonas/lvgl-on-arduino/README.md

 	It can be found [here](https://github.com/Xinyuan-LilyGO/T-Display-S3/tree/main/lib).
 	Make sure to use the correct board if you are using the Arduino IDE.
 I had to update the "additional board manager" url for it to show up.

+	This sketch also needs the montserrat_30 font to be enabled.
+Do this by setting the LV_FONT_MONTSERRAT_30 macro to 1.
+It is found in the `lv_conf.h` file next to the lvgl directory (or the `lvgl/lv_conf.h` file if that doesn't work).

 2. Display image
 	This is a separate sketch also on the main branch.
 It shows how to display and image that was converted through LVGLs online [image converter tool](https://lvgl.io/tools/imageconverter).